01786 455 200

 Essential Equipment – The Must Have’s:

-The combination of products, and the quantity and type of appliance will vary significantly with factors such as number of pupils, size of kitchen, size of menu, service times etc all being important considerations when selecting equipment.
+The combination of products, and the quantity and type of appliance will vary significantly with factors such as number of covers, size of kitchen, size of menu, service times etc all being important considerations when selecting equipment.

 Traditionally, hotel and restaurant kitchen equipment featured mostly gas appliances, but new builds have seen a distinctive turn towards electrical equipment, with energy efficient products such as induction hobs and combi ovens becoming integral parts of many new hotels and restaurants.